 Regular consumption of shiitake mushrooms is a good idea in order to decrease the level of cholesterol in blood.
 In the study carried out in order to evaluate the effectiveness of Shiitake mushrooms in decreasing the level of cholesterol, rats were administered fiber from maitake and shiitake for 4 weeks.
 The excretion of cholesterol with feces on a diet rich in the above mentioned fiber was higher in rats, which were administered cellulose powder.
 (6)

-Help to fight with obesity
+Helps in fight with obesity

 Shiitake mushrooms are considered very effective in fighting with the excess of adipose tissue in the organism.
 It was confirmed in the study carried out on rats in order to test the influence of shiitake mushrooms on the lipid profile in the plasma, settling of fat, energy effectiveness and adipose tissue.
 In case of high-fat diet, it was proven that in case of the proper supply of shiitake mushrooms they may prevent the increase of body mass and settling of fat.(7)